 “I found biophysics interesting for the idea of interconnection between disciplines, or the application of physics to live systems.
 Only later I started to understand everything more deeply and found out that these are mainly disciplines of chemistry and physics complementing each other.
 I was also surprised with the attitude of lecturers and their openness.
 At the university, I like the individual personal life where I can take care of myself.
-And in terms of my studies, I appreciate the variety and available opportunities.
-Erasmus provided useful possibilities for getting to other places.”
+And in terms of my studies, I appreciate the variety and available opportunities, where for example Erasmus is a great way to broaden one's oulook.”

 A Biophysics student